durkinza/CTFd_CTFTime_endpoint/README.md

 # CTFTime Api Endpoint
-Adds an endpoint to the CTFd api to allow for uploading the scores to [ctftime.org](https://ctftime.org/)
+Adds an endpoint to the CTFd api to allow for uploading the scores to [CTFtime.org](https://ctftime.org/)

+This endpoint is designed to match CTFtime's [scoreboard feed specifications](https://ctftime.org/json-scoreboard-feeds)

 The endpoint can be reached at `/api/v1/ctftime`